Rules and Guidelines

 Aquascapers are forbidden to ask advice or show aquascape photos to members of the AGA Board of Directors or current contest judges.
 The first offense will result in a warning, and the second offense can result in disqualification of the aquascape.
 Continued attempts to contact the members of the AGA Board of Directors or judges will be considered an attempt to influence the aquascape's score and will result in banning the aquascaper from the contest for that calendar year.

-Aquascapers are asked to not include personal identifying information in the aquascape information.
-This includes the title, descriptive text, and photographs.
-The contest committee reserves the right to remove such identifying information.
+Aquascapers are asked to not include personal identifying information in the aquascape text fields and photographs.
+The one exception is a special No-Judge Notes field, which can be used for additional text hidden from the judges but seen by the public later.
+The contest committee reserves the right to remove any inappropriate identifying information.

 Further questions may be answered by the organizers at showcase@aquatic-gardeners.org